Marcel Riesz: Biography

 1908 International Congress of Mathematicians in Rome.
 There he met Gösta Mittag-Leffler, in three years, Mittag-Leffler would offer Riesz to come to Sweden.

 Riesz obtained his PhD at Eötvös Loránd University under the supervision of Lipót Fejér.
 In 1911, he moved to Sweden, where from 1911 to 1925 he taught at Stockholm University.

 From 1926 to 1952, he was a professor at Lund University.
 According to Lars Gårding, Riesz arrived in Lund as a renowned star of mathematics, and for a time his appointment may have seemed like an exile.
 Indeed, there was no established school of mathematics in Lund at the time.
 However, Riesz managed to turn the tables around and make the academic atmosphere more active.

 Retired from the Lund University, he spent 10 years at universities in the United States.
-As a visiting research professor, he worked in Maryland, Chicago, etc.
+As a visiting research professor, he worked in Maryland, Chicago, etc. As visiting professor at University of Maryland he published, through the Institute for Fluid Dynamics and Applied Mathematics, his Clifford Numbers and Spinors in 1958.

 After ten years of intense work with little rest, he suffered a breakdown.
 Riesz returned to Lund in 1962.
 After a long illness, he died there in 1969.

 Riesz was elected a member of the Royal Swedish Academy of Sciences in 1936.